 Relevance Also Rules!

-- Relevancy also rules! - what good are permissions if you are sending irrelevant content to your subscribers.
-Sending out an offer out that is specific to a certain age group or gender can cause a lot of missed interactions.
-Behavioral marketing is a must right now.
-Know what to send and to who for optimal relevancy.
-Targeted marketing drives higher engagement which helps with deliverability to the inbox.
-It's a mad rush to the inbox and the way to rise above is to be relevant.
+What good are opt-ins if you send irrelevant content to your subscribers?
+Personalization is a must right now.
+Know what to send out and to whom.
+Targeted marketing drives higher engagement which also helps with deliverability to the inbox.
+Relevance is key!

-- Engagement - this would be a good time to segment your lists into engaged and non-engaged.
-You may want to send more often to the engaged list since they have a record of interaction with your messages.
-Continue to focus on your engaged subscribers and avoid trying to resurrect unengaged subscribers.
-If they weren't interacting with your emails prior to the holiday season, they most likely aren't going to now that their mailboxes are full of messages.
+Now’s a good time to segment your lists into engaged and non-engaged subscribers.
+You may want to send slightly more often to the engaged list since they have a record of interaction with your messages.
+Continue to focus on that group, and avoid trying to resurrect unengaged subscribers.
+If they weren’t interacting with your emails prior to the holiday season, they most likely aren’t going to now that their inboxes are full.